 As more tupping attempts are made darker coloured raddle is applied.
 In some more refined cases raddle in the form of a coloured crayon is held in a chest harness worn by the ram.
 There are two such contraptions on display in The Raddle.
 The term raddle is particularly relevant to Dorchester, the birthplace of Thomas Hardy the world renowned novelist.
 He depicted ‘The Raddle Man’ in his controversial novel The Return of The Native published in 1878.
 Whilst a handful of pubs elsewhere in the UK include raddle in their name The Blue Raddle as a pub name is unique to Dorchester.

-Aside from the real ales served and the heroic exploits of the landlady in the kitchen, what is striking about the place is that it can properly be described as a ‘real pub’-a ‘free house’ in old money, independent and completely owned (for the past sixteen years) by the landlord and landlady, Rick and Chris Townsend.
+Aside from the real ales served and the heroic exploits of the landlady in the kitchen, what is striking about the place is that it can properly be described as a ‘real pub’-a ‘free house’ in old money, independent and completely owned (for the past nineteen years) by the landlord and landlady, Rick and Chris Townsend.

 Young children are not admitted but well behaved dogs are.
 There are no fruit machines, no music played or football shown.
 The bar is festooned with pump clips of beers long since consumed and the walls covered with items to amuse.